 Currently, the Northern California class action lawsuit isn’t the only one pending against Mylan.
 Similar lawsuits have popped up in the nation.
 Mylan is also under government investigation for their business practices despite reporting a third quarter loss for 2016.

-If you have questions about the class action lawsuit against Mylan regarding the EpiPen, call Goldwater Law Firm.
-Goldwater Law Firm protects those who were hurt because of a defective medication or medical device.
+If you have questions about the class action lawsuit against Mylan regarding the EpiPen, contact Goldwater Law Firm.
+Goldwater Law Firm protects those who were hurt because of a defective medication or defective medical device.